mfikes/esprit/doc/project-setup.md

 ## Board Configuration
 Esprit provides a board customization mechanism that can setup various "board items".
 These items can be pins and peripherals.
 See [[esprit.board/board-item]] for the currently supported items.

 The board file is simply an EDN file on your classpath, and is configured in `config.edn` by the `:board-file` setting.
+If this is not set, the default Esprit board pin definitions will be configured.

 For example, say you create a board configuration named `my-board.edn` in your classpath with the following contents: